 Just be sure to avoid stereotypes.
 Most Boomers, for instance, do not want to be portrayed as frail or needing assistance.
 Millennials as well as Gen Z consumers value diversity and authenticity.
 Take a cue from Vintage Ink Wine’s campaign featuring Boomers with the campaign tagline “we are all made of stories.”

 In order for your campaigns to hit the mark, see to it that you have a deep understanding of your audience.
-Gain insights directly from your target customers and consider testing your campaigns to get feedback.
+Gain insights directly from your target customers.
+Consider testing your campaigns to get feedback.

-Taking a generational approach is also helpful when determining the right marketing channels, as people’s media consumption habits vary, depending on their age group.
-For instance, when it comes to social media, research shows that Gen Z-ers and Millennials prefer Instagram and Snapchat, while Gen Xers and Baby Boomers gravitate towards Facebook.
+Taking a generational approach is also helpful when determining the right marketing channels.
+People’s media consumption habits vary, depending on their age group.
+For instance, when it comes to social media, research shows that Gen Z-ers and Millennials prefer Instagram and Snapchat.
+Gen Xers and Baby Boomers gravitate towards Facebook.

-You need to pay attention to these trends and data, so you can tap into the right platforms and channels.
+You need to pay attention to these trends and data if you want to increase in-store traffic.
+This way you can tap into the right platforms and channels.

 This brings us to our next point…